xitzhang/azure-docs-sdk-dotnet/api/overview/azure/preview/communication.phonenumbers-readme.md

 The browse operation retrieves a random sample of phone numbers that are available for purchase for a given country, with optional filtering criteria to narrow down results.
 The returned phone numbers are not reserved for any customer.

 Reservations represent a collection of phone numbers that are locked by a specific customer and are awaiting purchase.
 They have an expiration time of 15 minutes after the last modification or 2 hours from creation time.
 A reservation can include numbers from different countries, in contrast with the Search operation.
-Customers can Create, Retrieve, Modify (add/remove numbers), Delete, and Purchase reservations.
+Customers can create, retrieve, modify (add/remove numbers), delete, and purchase reservations.
 Purchasing a reservation is an LRO.

 ### SIP routing client